Six months on from Gabrielle, life yet to return to normal for many

 “We thought we were gone.
 We had nowhere to go.
 At that point we were like nobody’s coming.
 This is us, but we’re together.”

-The house was shaking due to the water’s force and the family were worried large items such as containers or logs could smash into it.
+The house was shaking because of the water’s force and the family were worried large items such as containers or logs could smash into it.

 In February, Tuck explained how the family drew inspiration from daughter Bayleigh Takie, who died as a baby 12 years ago.